FREE ITEM

 (Restricted to: Heavy Snipers)

-Also known as "ASR Prime", the ASR-50 is the .50 BMG variant of the ASR platform, being the lead product.
-Known for its accuracy and devastating caliber, the ASR Prime is a fearful opponent when encountered in the battlefield, being able to shoot through the engine block of lightly armored vehicles and pierce the light side armor of APCs depending on ammunition.
+Also known as "ASR Prime", the ASR-50 is the .50 BMG variant of the ASR platform.
+It has gained infamy during the course of World War 3 for its accuracy, devastating caliber, and extensive use by NATO sniper units.
+The rifle is able to shoot through the engine block of lightly armored vehicles and pierce the light side armor of APCs, depending on ammunition.
 It is often the go-to weapon for heavy snipers in the USRF.

 HALLOWEEN 2024: CRYOMANCER'S CHALLENGE [UNATTAINABLE]